Hyperoctahedral group

 In three dimensions, the hyperoctahedral group is known as O × S_{2} where O ≅ S_{4} is the octahedral group, and S_{2} is a symmetric group (here a cyclic group) of order 2.
 Geometric figures in three dimensions with this symmetry group are said to have octahedral symmetry, named after the regular octahedron, or 3-orthoplex.
 In 4-dimensions it is called a hexadecachoric symmetry, after the regular 16-cell, or 4-orthoplex.
 In two dimensions, the hyperoctahedral group structure is the abstract dihedral group of order eight, describing the symmetry of a square, or 2-orthoplex.

 By dimension

-Hyperoctahedral groups can be named as Bn, a bracket notation, or as a Coxeter group graph:
+Hyperoctahedral groups in the $n$-th dimension are isomorphic to $S_2 \wr S_n$ ($\wr$ denotes the Wreath product) and can be named as Bn, a bracket notation, or as a Coxeter group graph:

 Subgroups

 There is a notable index two subgroup, corresponding to the Coxeter group Dn and the symmetries of the demihypercube.
 Viewed as a wreath product, there are two natural maps from the hyperoctahedral group to the cyclic group of order 2: one map coming from "multiply the signs of all the elements" (in the n copies of $\{\pm 1\}$), and one map coming from the parity of the permutation.
 Multiplying these together yields a third map $C_n \to \{\pm 1\}$.
 The kernel of the first map is the Coxeter group $D_n.$ In terms of signed permutations, thought of as matrices, this third map is simply the determinant, while the first two correspond to "multiplying the non-zero entries" and "parity of the underlying (unsigned) permutation", which are not generally meaningful for matrices, but are in the case due to the coincidence with a wreath product.

 The kernels of these three maps are all three index two subgroups of the hyperoctahedral group, as discussed in H1: Abelianization below, and their intersection is the derived subgroup, of index 4 (quotient the Klein 4-group), which corresponds to the rotational symmetries of the demihypercube.

 In the other direction, the center is the subgroup of scalar matrices, {±1}; geometrically, quotienting out by this corresponds to passing to the projective orthogonal group.

 In dimension 2 these groups completely describe the hyperoctahedral group, which is the dihedral group Dih4 of order 8, and is an extension 2.V (of the 4-group by a cyclic group of order 2).
 In general, passing to the subquotient (derived subgroup, mod center) is the symmetry group of the projective demihypercube.

 The hyperoctahedral subgroup, Dn by dimension:

 The chiral hyper-octahedral symmetry, is the direct subgroup, index 2 of hyper-octahedral symmetry.

 Another notable index 2 subgroup can be called hyper-pyritohedral symmetry, by dimension: These groups have n orthogonal mirrors in n-dimensions.